 Benefits: Your partners always have access to the most up-to-date information and documents, which can be easily found on their portal.
 The association of your two brands reinforces the synergy and ensures the legitimacy of your partners with your end customers- a real plus to improve engagement.

 You train your partners on your products and services to certify their level of knowledge as well as their ability to sell.

 Benefits: Implementing certified training means considering your partners as an integral part of your sales force- and you reinforce the loyalty of your network!

 KPIs or Key Performance Indicators measure sales efficiency, the profitability of your partners, and your overall indirect sales strategy.

 Benefits: You detect the most profitable partners and analyze why some are more or less efficient than others.
-The most complex data is quickly analysed to optimize your indirect sales strategy.
+The most complex data is quickly analyzed to optimize your indirect sales strategy.

-The ability to integrate with a CRM is essential for an effective PRM software.
+The ability to integrate with a CRM is essential in an effective PRM software.